hCaptcha/hcaptcha-android-sdk/README.md

 `setup` accepts the same arguments as `verifyWithHCaptcha`.
 Once `setup` is called, later you can call `verifyWithHCaptcha` with no arguments

-If `verifyWithHCaptcha` will be called with different arguments than `setup`, SDK will handle this and re-configure hCaptcha.
+If `verifyWithHCaptcha` is called with different arguments than `setup` the SDK will handle this by re-configuring hCaptcha.
+Note that this will reduce some of the performance benefit of using `setup`.

 ##### Config params